dkulback/sweater_weather/README.md

 # Sweater Weather
-Sweater Weather is part of a SOA web-application.
-Its purpose is for determining a forecast based on your location or where you plan on traveling to next.
-This application expose four integral endpoints for the front end to consume.
+Sweater Weather is part of an SOA web-application.
+Its purpose is for determining a forecast based on your location or where you plan on traveling next.
+This application exposes four integral endpoints for the front end to consume.
 1. Forecast for a location
 2. Background image at that location
 3. User creation